We’re just a bit excited to hear that Kaffe Fassett has collaborated with Liza Lucy to hand-pick a new collection of threads for Aurifil!

-Warm congratulations to Kaffe Fassett this month!
+Warm congratulations to Kaffe Fassett this Autumn!
 He’s been awarded an MBE in recognition of his services to the crafts of knitting and needlework this month, and it couldn’t be more deserved.

 According to the Kaffe Fassett Studio Summer 2018 newsletter, Kaffe was awarded an honorary Member of the Most Excellent Order of the British Empire (MBE), by Her Majesty The Queen.
 He was presented with his MBE Honours medal by Michael Ellis, the Minister for Arts, Tourism and Heritage on 6th September.
 Exciting stuff!